 Verbose side sheet

-Verbose side sheets can include all the same elements of a simple side sheet, but also include a drawer to aid in multi-step flows contained within the side sheet.
+Verbose side sheets can include all the same elements of a simple side sheet, but also include a sheet navigation to aid in multi-step flows contained within the side sheet.

 - Raised surface